 B.7.
 Philippine citizenship reacquisition/retention documents (Identification Certificate, Order of Approval, Oath of Allegiance), if applicable.

-C. ROB processing fee of CAD 36.25 in money order/bank draft made payable to the “Philippine Consulate General Calgary”.
+C. ROB processing fee of CAD 36.25 in postal money order or bank draft made payable to the “Philippine Consulate General Calgary”.
 (Note: Please use these exact words.
 Do not abbreviate.
-Otherwise, the bank will not accept your draft/money order) Do not send cash in your mail.
+Otherwise, the bank will not accept your draft/money order.)
+Do not send cash in your mail.
 Personal cheques are not accepted.